 - It is in the best interest of the child to visit his or her grandparent, as balanced against the rights of the parent, or parents of the child.

-Thus, if there is no preexisting relationship between the grandparent and the grandchild, or if it is not in the best interest of the grandchild to visit with his or her grandparents, then the family court judge may deny the grandparents the right to visit with the grandchild.
+Thus, if there is no preexisting relationship between the grandparent and the grandchild, or, if it is not in the best interest of the grandchild to visit with his or her grandparents, then the family court judge may deny the grandparents the right to visit with the grandchild.

-Additionally, if the grandchild's parents are married, the grandparent must also prove at least one of the following factors before a family court judge will entertain grandparents' rights to visitation and support (one of these factors must be present in addition to the two elements listed above if the child's parents are married):
+Also, if the grandchild's parents are married, the grandparent must also prove at least one of the following factors before a family court judge will entertain grandparents' rights to visitation and support (one of these factors must be present in addition to the two elements listed above if the child's parents are married):

 - The parents are not living together

-- One of the parents joins the grandparent's petition
+- One of the parents joins the grandparents' petition

 - The child does not live with either parent, or